T436436/staggered-herringbone-microfluidic-mixing/README.md

 - Develop a three-dimensional model of a staggered herringbone micromixer.
 - Track the downstream redistribution of two initially separated particle populations.
 - Quantify mixing quality at successive stages using normalized mixing entropy.
-- Verify mesh and time-step independence before analyzing the final results.
 - Determine whether changing the inlet velocity from 0.001 to 0.005 m/s substantially affects final mixing.

 ## Methodology